The Fairbourne Steam Railway website -

 Centenary of Steam Gala

-Count Louis, a Bassett-Lowke 4-4-2, was completed in 1924 for racing driver Count Louis Zborowski who at the time was building a private line at his home near Canterbury.
+Count Louis was completed in 1924 for racing driver Count Louis Zborowski who at the time was building a private line at his home near Canterbury.
 After his death whilst competing in the Italian Grand Prix at Monza in October of that year, it was sold to the Fairbourne Railway in 1925 and was, for many years, the sole steam loco on the railway.
-This will be Count Louis’ first return to the railway since the line was re-gauged to 12.25in gauge in 1986.
+This will be Count Louis’ first return to the railway since the line was re-gauged.

-Katie, completed in 1956 by Trevor Guest for the Dudley Zoo Railway, and resident at Fairbourne from 1965-85 visited the Railway two years ago for a gala and operated over a short length of specially laid dual 12.25/15in gauge track.
-Now that dual gauge line has been extended and, equally importantly, the Railway is extending the dual gauge section back through the station to allow visiting 15in gauge locos access to the sheds and workshop meaning that they can now be stabled and serviced undercover.
+Katie, completed in 1956 by Trevor Guest Engineering for the Dudley Zoo Railway, and resident at Fairbourne from 1965-85, visited the Railway two years ago for a gala and operated over a short length of specially laid dual 12.25/15in gauge track.

-The Gala will, as usual, feature an intensive service on its regular running line with all available 12.25 inch gauge locos in use, as well as a many other attractions*.
+In addition to its special visitors, the Gala will feature an intensive service on its regular running line with all available 12.25 inch gauge locos in use, as well as many other attractions.

 THANK YOU TO EVERYONE THAT SUPPORTED THE YEO FIREBOX APPEAL.
 THE TARGET HAS NOW BEEN REACHED.